bfioritto/bethfioritto/_posts/2017-05-10-does-your-logo-matter.markdown

 Does this mean a logo has no meaning at all?
 Definitely not.

-A good logo can communicate many things to customers (and prospective customers).
+A logo communicates many things to customers (and prospective customers) through visual design choices.

 Here are just a few ways it can do that: